GavenDcosta/100dayscodingchallenge-/README.md

 Day 25: I took the weight of the user in kg and converted it to lbs

 Day 26: I took the year from the user and printed whether it is a leap year or not in the text area

+Day 27: I learned how to use  windows.history.back() in JS